 - Some corporate cultures (and Harnett includes human nature) may make maintaining an open and safe dialogue challenging.

 - In some cultures, team members benefit more by saying nothing than speaking up.
-When managers reject their ideas and find ways to penalize them for speaking, team members keep their ideas to themselves.
+When managers reject their ideas and find ways to penalize them for speaking, team members keep their ideas to themselves and team engagement weakens as a result.

 - 3 out of 10 U.S. workers report that they strongly agree that their opinions count at work.
 Herway argues that when this changes to 6 out of 10, “organizations could realize a 27% reduction in turnover, a 40% reduction in safety incidents, and 12% increase in productivity.”